Selling to the Government

-According to Taiwan’s Public Construction Commission, in 2019, foreign firms won 21,789 contracts under GPA worth a total of US$24.79 billion.
-U.S. firms won 7,575 (34.77%) contracts with a total value of US$ 13.79 (55.62%) billion.
+According to Taiwan’s Public Construction Commission, in 2021, foreign firms won 1,087 contracts under the GPA worth a total of US$8.11 billion (accounting for 42.57 percent of the procurement covered by the GPA).

 In response to foreign companies’ concerns about maintaining fairness in contractual obligations, Taiwan’s Public Construction Commission has prepared a model contract template as a reference for government procuring entities.
 The conditions in this model contract are the same for all bidders, domestic or foreign.

 In Taiwan, there are three forms of military procurement: Foreign Military Sales (FMS), Direct Commercial Sales (DCS), and domestic tenders.
-All recent FMS transactions have been between the U.S. government and the Taiwan authority; consequently, the export process is managed by the U.S. Department of Defense.
-Taiwan’s Legislative Yuan must be notified of FMS tenders exceeding $50 million in total value or $14 million for major defense equipment.
-Under the Taiwan Relations Act, the United States evaluates Taiwan’s defense needs on a continuous basis to assist Taiwan in identifying capabilities that are mobile, durable, and effective.
-By the end of September 2, 2022, the U.S. Executive Branch notified Congress of more than $10.72 billion in FMS transactions with Taiwan.
+All recent FMS transactions have been between the U.S. government and the Taiwan authorities, and the export process is managed by the U.S. Department of Defense.
+Taiwan’s Legislative Yuan must be notified of FMS tenders exceeding $50 million in total value or $14 million for major defense equipment procurements.
+Under the Taiwan Relations Act, the United States evaluates Taiwan’s defense needs on a continuous basis to assist Taiwan in identifying defense capabilities that are mobile, durable, and effective.
+By the end of September 2, 2022, the U.S. Executive Branch notified Congress of more than $1.53 billion in FMS transactions with Taiwan.

 For DCS transfers, the Taiwan authorities deal with U.S. military suppliers directly, with the permission of the U.S. government.
 Both DCS and domestic tenders must comply with pertinent provisions of the Government Procurement Law (GPL) and the Procurement Regulation for Military Entities by offering open tenders, selective tenders, or limited tenders.
 All military equipment and supplies with a purchase amount exceeding the designated audit ceiling of NT$30 million ($966,825) for domestic purchases, and NT$18.5 million ($600,000) for overseas purchases, must be purchased through the Ministry of National Defense (MND).

 On May 31, 2019, the Legislative Yuan passed the National Defense Industry Development Act to support the development of Taiwan’s domestic defense industry and to reduce its dependence on military imports.
-The act stipulates that companies or organizations seeking to become military suppliers must apply to MND to be evaluated and ranked in three tiers based on technological capability criteria; size of operations; experience in research, development, manufacturing, and maintaining military equipment; and collaboration with academia, businesses, or foreign companies.
+The act stipulates that Taiwan companies or organizations seeking to become military suppliers must apply to MND to be evaluated and ranked in three tiers based on technological capability criteria; size of operations; experience in research, development, manufacturing, and maintaining military equipment; and collaboration with academia, businesses, or foreign companies.